Are Grains Bad For You?

 And finally, in addition to the grains themselves, it is important to consider the actual individual consuming them.
 Because we are all biochemically unique, with different backgrounds, and have grown up in different environments, we do not digest all foods the same way.
 For someone with impaired gut health, disrupted microbiome, yeast overgrowth or an autoimmune condition, including grains in the diet can make a bad problem worse.
 In fact, it becomes a bit of a chicken and egg situation; not only can grains impair gut health, but for someone with impaired gut health grains can impair gut health even further.
 So although a bowl of oatmeal may be generally considered a healthy breakfast, for some, it can increase inflammation, impair gut health and inhibit the absorption of other essential nutrients.

 The Bottom Line

 Grains can be included in a healthy diet, but the ability to do so is determined by their format, their preparation and the individual who is consuming them.
-If you have a sneaking suspicion grains many be causing you some issues and are unsure if you should be consuming them, the easiest thing to do is omit them from your diet for 14 to 30 days and note any changes or improvements you may feel.
+If you have sneaking suspicion grains may be causing you some issues and are unsure if you should be consuming them, the easiest thing to do is omit them from your diet for 14 to 30 days and note any changes or improvements you may feel.
 For individuals with impaired gut health or autoimmune conditions, this small dietary change can have a massive positive impact.
 And, for those who do consume grains, it is important that they are properly prepared (soaked, sprouted or fermented), and are consumed in appropriate amounts.
-Whenever possible, soak whole grains before cooking them; opt for sourdough or sprouted grain breads; unbleached and stone ground flours, and enjoy them with a lather of butter, slice of cheese or drizzle of oil for optimal digestion and absorption.
+Whenever possible, soak whole grains before cooking them; opt for sourdough or sprouted grain breads; unbleached and stone-ground flours, and enjoy them with a lather of butter, slice of cheese or drizzle of oil for optimal digestion and absorption.